 Oracle NVL2 Function

-Summary: in this tutorial, you will learn how to use the Oracle NVL2() function to substitute a null value with different options.
+Summary: in this tutorial, you will learn how to use the Oracle NVL2() function to substitute NULL with different values.

 Oracle NVL2() function overview #